codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies every unprepared concept card is visually hidden before the memory layer applies its face-down state.
 - It verifies the learner cannot edit or execute through the colored preview, run button, keyboard shortcut, or mission-14 preparation before the current mission's cards are validated.
 - It verifies admin quiz review can select the correct choices but does not submit or validate automatically.
+- It verifies the admin-only validate-all control is rendered at the end of the guide, persists all current mission card IDs, and is absent from normal mode.
-- It verifies difficult-word reading help is applied to mini-quiz prompts and choices through the shared reading dictionary.
+- It verifies difficult-word reading help is applied to mini-quiz prompts and choices through the shared reading dictionary, including `値`, `魔法` and `実行`.
 - It verifies clicking the colored code preview maps the click position to the corresponding textarea or Ace cursor offset.
 - It verifies simplified syntax coloring keeps keywords and punctuation in the default color while distinguishing objects/variables, methods, literal values and comments.
 - It verifies string quote characters remain in the default color while string contents receive the literal color.
 - It verifies the five syntax colors are centralized through CSS custom properties.
-- It verifies the same centralized blue scrollbar theme is used throughout the game and that the execution reminder uses its reduced supporting-text size.
+- It verifies the same detailed blue scrollbar theme is used throughout the game, that Chromium does not fall back to native gray scrollbars, and that the execution reminder uses its reduced supporting-text size.
 - It verifies standalone mode does not request the absent Ace asset and that curriculum rendering does not recursively redispatch mission loading.
 - It verifies the static execution worker loads the complete engine, the app does not create Blob workers, and admin navigation uses the canonical unlock predicate.
 - It verifies normal access repairs stale or admin-inflated persisted unlock values before `app-v3.js` renders the mission list.